 The division of debt by instrument type is shown in the table below:

-Who holds Australia’s debt?
+Who Holds Australia’s Debt?

 Australia’s debt to GDP ratio is assessed by the IMF at 41.6%.
 This is very low and, combined with other factors, makes Australian government debt an attractive investment for the international financial community.

-- You could wrap $1 bills around the Earth 1,788 times with the debt amount.
+- You could wrap $1 bills around the Earth 1,952 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 50,174 km, or 31,177 miles high.
+- If you lay $1 bills on top of each other they would make a pile 54,777 km, or 34,037 miles high.

-- That's equivalent to 0.13 trips to the Moon.
+- That's equivalent to 0.14 trips to the Moon.

 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.